pwestman/pwestman.github.io/README.md

 **Declaration of Joint Authorship**
 ===================================

-Roberto Loja, Yuri Sentsiv, and Paul Westman, the members of team Smart Hive, confirm that the concepts presented in this report have resulted from original thinking and research.
+Roberto Loja, Yurii Sentsiv, and Paul Westman, the members of team Smart Hive, confirm that the concepts presented in this report have resulted from original thinking and research.
 All references to previously existing work have been appropriately cited throughout this document, as well as comprehensively